Welcome back to school. In the Spring term we will be basing our work around the topic ‘What a Wonderful World’.

 In preparation for the SATs the children will be practising for the Reading paper and for the Grammar, Punctuation and Spelling paper.
 There is no writing paper – the children need to evidence that they have met the Year 6 expectations in their everyday writing.

-In Numeracy we will be working towards securing and exceeding the year 6 expectations.
-We will begin the term by securing our knowledge on number – being able to work with numbers to 10 million, rounding, positioning and then working with negative numbers.
-Then we will be securing our knowledge of the four operations and problem solving.
+In numeracy we will be working towards securing and exceeding the Year 6 expectations.
+We will begin the term by securing our knowledge of decimals, percentages and fractions.

 A problem for you:

 Rachel and Sarah started out to visit Grandma.
 They drove for 50 miles and stopped to rest before driving for 30 more miles.
 They decided to go back 10 miles to a restaurant they had seen.
 After leaving the restaurant, they drove 80 more miles to Grandma’s house.
 How many miles did the girls drive on the way to Grandma’s house?